A part of you would be thinking that since I run a PR agency, I would declare, “Of course startups and SMBs (small and medium businesses) need PR!”

 Top talent doesn’t just look at your website or social media—they Google your company.
 If all they see is self-published content, it may not be convincing enough.
 PR ensures third-party validation of your culture, values and leadership.

 Case in Point: Lingaro, a Polish IT company, wanted to strengthen its employer branding in India.
 We built a PR campaign around “Employee Experience Mapping.”
-With press releases, authored articles and CEO interviews, the company saw:
+Result:

-- 45% more career page visits—all through organic PR.
+3. 45% more career page visits—all through organic PR

 When Should You Invest in PR?